 20’ DX Flagpole Antenna, a real Flagpole approved for ham radio in HOA, smart design for Stealth, No Radials, OCF vertical antenna, a vertical-dipole, for 160-6M.

-Real DX, in restricted space QTHs!
-See why our vertical antenna is called high-performance.
+Real DX at your home or HOA.
+See why the DX Flagpole Antenna is called a high-performance antenna system.
 It's so pretty even the XYL's approve!

 Before you buy, consider this Made in the USA, OCF vertical dipole may be a smarter option vs. the radial-dependent verticals.

 Presenting the Premium, Custom Made in the USA, DX Flagpole Antenna, a very smart and rugged selection.
-Other than aesthetics of design and strength of engineering, we see more efficiency, less loss, lower angles, and overall higher performance.
+Other than aesthetics of design and strength of engineering, we see more efficiency, less loss, lower angles, including evidence of better regional (NVIS) radiation patterns, and overall higher performance.
 This amateur radio antenna is an extremely efficient transmit and receive antenna experience across all short wave frequencies, 1.8 MHz to 50 MHz.
 Popular for agile frequency hopping with FT8 mode and SDR applications.
 Learn more below.